kapawlak/temp_lab_host/Courses/6/BL/lab3.md

 **For series elements, the current through them is the same.
 The voltage across each element is proportional to its resistance.**

-[Fi](#Fi-seriesSetup), in the next exercise, shows a circuit with two resistors connected in series.
+[](#Figure-seriesSetup), in the next exercise, shows a circuit with two resistors connected in series.

-:::::: Exercise
+::::::Activity

-1. Examine the circuit shown in [Fi](#Fi-seriesSetup).
+1. Examine the circuit shown in [](#Figure-seriesSetup).
 Two resistors of resistance **R** $=2,200\ \Omega$ are wired in series with an ammeter and connected to the 0–20-volt power supply.
 The ammeter will measure the current (mA) flowing through the circuit.
 The voltmeter is connected across the two resistors to measure the total voltage drop across them.

 :::Figure seriesSetup
 ![Figure 2: Two resistors of resistance **R** are wired in series.](imgs/Lab3/Figure2_Part2Circuit.jpg)